Last Updated on

 One low cost solution that many people swear by is using a dehumidifier.

-Dehumidifiers can work out much cheaper than tumble dryers and are really effective at removing excess moisture in the air.
+Dehumidifiers can work out much cheaper than tumble dryers and lower the humidity to reduce the moisture in the air.

-This has the effect of reducing the risk of mould, and you'll notice a lot less condensation on your windows too.
+This has the effect of reducing the risk of damp and mould.
+You'll also notice a lot less condensation on your windows too.

 However, not all dehumidifiers are suitable for drying clothes.
-It's not their primary function, though the good news is many manufacturers are adding settings to help them in this role.
+It's not their primary function, though the good news is many manufacturers are now adding laundry settings.

-On this page, you'll find our picks and reviews for the best dehumidifiers for drying clothes.
+On this page, you'll find our picks and reviews for the best dehumidifiers on the UK market today.
 We've chosen a variety of makes and sizes to fit with your home and budget.

 What Is A Dehumidifier?

 A dehumidifier is a simple yet clever appliance that removes moisture from the air.
-It does so by way of drawing the warm moist air into the device, and cooling it quickly.
+It draws the warm moist air in and cools it quickly.

-This action turns the moisture into droplets, which are then collected in a reservoir, to be emptied as and when is required.
+This action turns the moisture into droplets, which are then collected in a water tank, to be emptied as and when is required.

-A dehumidifier can be used to dry clothes very easily.
-You simply place the appliance in a room where you can hang the wet clothes.
+A dehumidifier can be used to lower humidity and dry clothes very easily.
+You simply place it in a room where you hang your wet laundry.

 What Size Do I Need?